ccatobs/MODBUS/README.md

 5) "muliplier" (optional for input and holding registers of datatype integer).
 6) "offset" (optional for input and holding registers of datatype integer).

-The latter two will be parsed to recompute "value", when provided, hence, not passed on to the output.
-Furthermore, "value" and "datatype" are also reserved key words, since they will be generated in the output dictionary.
+The latter two, when provided, will be parsed to recompute "value", hence, not passed on to the output.
+Furthermore, "value" and "datatype" are also reserved keywords, since they will be generated in the output dictionary.
 Additional dictionary key/value pairs may be provided in the client registry mapping, which are just passed on to the output.
-To maintain consistancy over the various modbus clients, we urge selecting same denominators for further keys, such as " defaultvalue", "unit", "min", or "max".
+To maintain consistancy over the various modbus clients, we urge selecting same denominators for further keys, such as "defaultvalue", "unit", "min", or "max".

-The register key are in the formate: e.g. "30011", "30011/1" or "30011/2" for
+The register keys are in the formate: e.g. "30011", "30011/1" or "30011/2" for
-the leading and trailing byte of the (16 bit) register, respectively, and furthermore, "30011/30012" or "30011/30014" for 32 or 64 bit register addresses.
+the leading and trailing byte of the (16 bit) register, respectively, furthermore, "30011/30012" or "30011/30014" for 32 or 64 bit register addresses.
 A function needs to be defined for input and holding registers that translates the 8, 16, 32, or 64 bits into appropriate values.
 This function is in the form,